alexchamberlain/mutant/README.md

 `hexastore.forward_reasoner` implements a semi-naive forward reasoner for RDF, based on ideas from [Datalog][2]. "semi-naive" simply means that during rule iteration, you only consider triples that have been added in the previous iteration.
 The forward reasoner records how a triple was found, which allows us to delete triples efficiently.

-#### Limitations/TODO/Caveats/Warnings

-1. [x] Remove rule implementations and replace them by `mutant` language coded rules.
-2. [x] Rules need to be loaded _before_ the triples at the moment to work; this isn't good enough for a realistic system.

 ### `generic_rule`: `mutant` language parser

-The forward reasoner ~~doesn't~~ shouldn't know anything about particular rules; it just implements the forward reasoning engine.
+The forward reasoner doesn't know anything about particular rules; it just implements the forward reasoning engine.
 The rules themselves are written in a DSL, which simplifies understanding them considerably. `hexastore.generic_rule` implements the parser and adapts the AST into an executable rule for the forward reasoner.

 ### `turtle`/`turtle_serialiser`: Basic parser/serialiser for turtle